 *Cold water will usually reduce itching and produce temporary relief.
 It doesn’t really matter how the water is applied, but it must be at least cool.
 This effect doesn’t last long, usually less than one-half hour.

-*Another approach is to talk to your vet.
+*Talk to your vet.
 They can check the skin for allergies and run tests.